 Another way the body changes is it decreases is production of serotonin.
 An interesting fact about the body: we get the majority of our vitamin D intake from natural sunlight.
 Vitamin D is needed to help our body break down the amino acid, tryptophan.
 Without breaking down tryptophan, you cannot produce serotonin.
 Without serotonin, your brain struggles with feeling happy, motivated, and hopeful.

-  The lack of light doesn’t just mess with serotonin and melatonin, it also impacts coritsol levels.
-But now how you think.
+The lack of light doesn’t just mess with serotonin and melatonin, it also impacts cortisol levels.

 As you recall, cortisol is a stress hormone released by our body during the triple F response.
 This hormone is responsible for helping our vital organs survive and prepares us to stay alive.
 Interesting enough, with the increase melatonin production, cortisol production shuts down to allow our bodies to sleep and rest.
 I bet you didn’t see that one coming! (honestly, I didn’t see that one coming either).

 All of these things can play havoc on us.
 So, how do we cope with this incontrollable situation?

 There are a lot of things within our power to help treat Seasonal Affective Disorder.
 First, let’s look at how we can control our environment to help get those neurotransmitters functioning like they should be.

 Whether it is in my office or at home, I use a sun lamp.
 Why?
 Because it mimics the UV-A rays in the sun that triggers the production of vitamin D. Sitting by or under a sun lamp for 30 minutes a day can help:

 - Increase the function of your pineal gland